FunderburkM/CMEngineOptionsDocs/WidgetSetup.md

 ![image](https://user-images.githubusercontent.com/28312571/147323853-cbd4ba0b-de91-4d6b-a5fe-dd15ce25bbd2.png)

 You only need to set up the widget layout to your needs, plus set the send functions + override the update parameter functions.
-Bool Parameters include things like Vsync, float parameters include Frame rate, and string parameters include Resolution
+Bool Parameters include things like Vsync, float parameters include Frame rate, and string parameters include Resolution.

+> This is because we don't force the design classes of specific sub elements, and allow the user more flexibility on these elements.
+Not every project requires every setting to be included, plus different project may choose different ways of changing things like Gamma etc.

 ![image](https://user-images.githubusercontent.com/28312571/147323867-7e570d08-2a7e-4219-96a9-86d00a03d922.png)